hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 <br><br>
 .center[![:scale 100%](images/kitt_scanner.gif)]

 Your instructor will enable a Sentinel policy across the entire organization.

 A robot now stands guard between your Terraform code and the Azure APIs.

 Take a break or discuss Sentinel testing while **`terraform destroy`** is running.

-???
-Instructor notes: take a break here.
-Deleting a single VM in Azure can sometimes take upwards of ten minutes.
-Or do a side panel discussion on how Sentinel works.
-Either way you need to buy some time.
-While your students are on break, go into your organization settings and flip the block_allow_all_http enforcement mode to hard-mandatory.
+Don't forget to confirm the destroy if you don't have Auto-Apply enabled.

 ---
 name: create-your-application